 Letter to my people in the village of Bab al-Shams

-Anoter header photograph, of the Palestinians of Bilin dressed up as the Na’vi from the film Avatar (photo by Bilin activists).
+Another header showed the Palestinians of Bilin dressed up as the Na’vi from the film Avatar (photo by Bilin activists).
 More info on Bilin’s heroic struggle against Zionism is at http://www.bilin-village.org/english/

-I post on this site as “gantonius”, for George Antonius, author of The Arab Awakening (1937), which Edward Said called a “classic.”
-It was in print in the 1970s, and used copies are available at
+I post on this site as “gantonius”, for George Antonius, author of The Arab Awakening, originally 1937, in print in the 1970s and again today.

-“I” am Harry Clark, an independent student of the question of Palestine, among other things, living in Boston.
+“I” am Harry Clark, an independent student of the question of Palestine.

 I decided to disable comments, because I don’t have time for them if they become numerous.
 Something could be lost, but one has limited time and energy.
 If you wish to comment on anything, you may email me directly: hfc1968 at gmail dot com.
 Thanks for your interest in my writing, and in the question of Palestine.